travelsonic/Flight-Simulator-2004-Flight-Simulator-X/Weather.md

 Internally, this value is stored as a 32-bit float representing the altitude in meters.

+## Temperature:
+Temperature is entered by the user as an integer value representing the temperature in Fahrenheit.

+Internally the value is stored as a 32-bit float that represents the temperature in Celsius.

+## Wind
-## Wind - Sustained and Gust Speeds:
+### Sustained and Gust-To Wind Speeds:
 Wind is entered by the user as an integer value, representing the wind speed and wind gust speed in knots.